 We introduce LP relaxation (LatLP) for the directed latency problem.
-In LatLP, a variable $x{uw}$ indicates that node u appears before node w on the path.
-Similarly, $x{uvw}$ for three distinct nodes u, v, w indicates that they appear in this order on the path.
-We do not know if these $x{uvw}$ variables are necessary to obtain an LP relaxation with integrality gap $O(\log n)$ , but they will be convenient in the analysis of our rounding algorithm.
-The basic idea why we use these variables is that we will generate many paths ending at different nodes and we want to somehow transform these paths into a single path.
-Roughly speaking, we do this by appending some nodes of one path to the end of another.
+In LatLP, a variable x{uw} indicates that vertex u appears before vertex w on the path.
+Similarly, x{uvw} for three distinct vertices u, v, w indicates that they appear in this order on the path.
+We do not know if these x{uvw} variables are necessary to obtain an LP relaxation with integrality gap $O(\log n)$, but they will be convenient in the analysis of our rounding algorithm.
+The basic idea why we use these variables is that we will generate many paths ending at different vertices and we want to somehow transform these paths into a single path.
+Roughly speaking, we do this by appending some vertices of one path to the end of another.
 The cost of the edge used when concatenating subpaths in this manner can be bounded by using these x variables.
-Additionally, for every node $v \neq s$ , we send one unit of flow from s to v using variables $f^v$ and we call it the v-flow.
-In particular, $f^v{uw}$ is the amount of v-flow going through edge uw.
-Finally, for every node $v \neq s$ we use a variable $\ell(v)$ to represent the latency of node v.
-The use of variables $x{uw}$ and $f^v{uw}$ is inspired by a computational evaluation of a different LP for directed latency in [24].
+Additionally, for every vertex $v \neq s$, we send one unit of flow from s to v using variables f^v and we call it the v-flow.
+In particular, f{uw}^v is the amount of v-flow going through edge uw.
+Finally, for every vertex $v \neq s$ we use a variable $\ell(v)$ to represent the latency of vertex v.
+The use of variables x{uw} and f{uw}^v is inspired by a computational evaluation of a different LP for directed latency in [25].
 We emphasize that their results do not place a bound on the integrality gap of any LP-relaxation.